 We continue our exploration of DDD with the expression of the domain.
 A domain is a group of related concepts and ideas about a field, articulated by experts in that field.
 Expressing the domain is a way to get familiar with its lexical field and to start building the ubiquitous language, the language to be used consistently in the model and across all communications.

 This is the introduction to a blog series about building a PHP CLI tool to help me track my crypto activity.
 I haven't built anything yet – the goal is to document my progress as I go, publicly.
 I intend to use Laravel Zero, Event Sourcing, and to follow a Domain-Driven Design approach.

 A common aspect of a PHP developer's job is to deal with Composer dependencies.
 We don't usually need to think about supporting various versions of these dependencies, just as we don't need to think about accommodating a range of PHP versions.
 Things are different for open-source software maintainers – they need to ensure their libraries will work with as many environments as possible.
 This post explores one way of automating compatibility testing, using a combination of test coverage and a GitHub workflow.

 When you think of command-line applications, PHP doesn't immediately come to mind.
-Yet the language powers many popular tools, either as independent programs or intended to be used within projects.
+Yet the language powers many popular tools, either as independent programs or to be used within projects.
 This tutorial will walk you through the process of creating a simple game running in the terminal, using Symfony's Console Component as a bedrock, GitHub Actions for testing, and Composer for distribution.